 The variety of fly tying materials available today is truly mind-blowing!
-From foam to feathers and thread to lead, the selection may seem totally overwhelming to the aspiring fly tyer.
+From foam to feathers and thread to lead, the selection may seem overwhelming to the aspiring fly tyer.
 This vast selection, however, is part of what makes fly tying so much fun!
-Of course each fly pattern has its own unique "recipe" of materials, but we feel it's smart to familiarize yourself with the basics first.
-Below is a simple rundown of some of the most commonly-used materials that would make great first additions to your fly tying kit!
+Of course, each fly pattern has its own unique "recipe" of materials, but we feel it's wise to familiarize yourself with the basics first.
+Below is a simple rundown of some of the most commonly used materials that would make great first additions to your fly tying kit.

 Thread is an obvious necessity when it comes to tying a fly.
-Available in an array of colors and materials, you'll also find many different styles like waxed or unwaxed, flat, round, etc. On top of this, thread also comes in many sizes commonly displayed as an "aught" or "denier" rating.
-In the aught system, the higher the number the finer the thread.
+Available in various colors and materials, you'll also find many different styles like waxed or unwaxed, flat, round, etc. On top of this, thread comes in many sizes, commonly displayed as an "aught" or "denier" rating.
+The higher the number, the finer the thread in the aught system.
 So, a 3/0 thread is thicker/stronger than a 10/0 thread.
-However, with this system thread sizes can vary between manufacturers, so one brand's 3/0 may not be the same as another brand's 3/0.
-In the denier system, as the number goes up the thread size does too.
+However, with this system, thread sizes can vary between manufacturers, so one brand's 3/0 thread may not be the same as another brand's 3/0.
+In the denier system, as the number goes up, the thread size does too.
 So, a 140 denier thread will be thicker/stronger than a 70.
-This system is an industry standard.
+This system is an industry-standard.

-This easy-to-use material works great for building up the body of a fly quickly.
+This easy-to-use material works great for quickly building up a fly's body.
 Chenille can range from dull to flashy and is made using material built around a thin core so it can be easily wrapped onto a hook shank.